what386/upstream-rs/docs/packages.md

 3. Select the best matching asset for OS, architecture, file type, and match/exclude hints.
 4. Download and optionally verify the asset.
 5. Install the artifact into a managed directory.
-6. Create runtime links and completion files when available.
+6. Cache completion files and copy them into shell completion directories when available.
 7. Optionally create desktop integration with `--desktop`.
 8. Save package metadata.